-In the 2012 election, the proportions of youth ages 18 to 24 who reported voting and registering to vote fell from the recent peak in 2008, though still higher than in 2000.
+In the 2012 election, the proportions of youth, ages 18 to 24, who reported voting and registering to vote fell from the recent peak in 2008, although they were still higher than in 2000.

 The proportion of youth ages 18 to 24 who reported voting was higher in the 2008 presidential election year (44 percent) than in any year since 1972, and the proportion registering to vote (53 percent) was the highest since 1992.
-However, both figures declined for the 2012 election.
-(Figure 1)
+However, in the 2012 election the figures declined, to 49 and 38 percent, respectively.
+(Figure 1) Looking at non-presidential elections from 1974 to 2014, the proportion of youth who were registered to vote remained steady, at between 39 percent and 42 percent; the percentage of youth who voted decreased between 1982 and 1998, going from 25 to 17 percent.
+Although there was an increase in 2002 and 2006, the proportion has resumed its downward trend, and was at 16 percent in 2014.
+(Appendix 2)

 Differences by Type of Election

 Substantially fewer young (and older) adults vote in nonpresidential election years, compared with presidential election years.
-Twenty percent of youth voted in the 2010 nonpresidential election year, whereas 38 percent voted in the 2012 presidential election year.
+Thirty-eight percent voted in the 2012 presidential election year, while 16 percent of youth voted in the 2014 nonpresidential election year.
 (Figure 2)

 Differences by Gender